-First and second mortgage loans receivable (net of allowance for forgivable second mortgages) decreased by \$146.9 million.
-During fiscal year 2022, single-family mortgage loan originations increased by \$20.7 million, whereas mortgage loan payoffs increased by \$94.1 million and mortgage loan repayments decreased \$0.8 million.
-In addition, THDA recognized an allowance for future uncollectable forgivable second mortgages of \$37.5 million for fiscal year 2022.
+First and second mortgage loans receivable (net of allowance for forgivable second mortgages and allowance for non-performing first mortgage loans) increased by \$130 million.
+During fiscal year 2023, single-family mortgage loan originations increased by \$14.6 million, whereas mortgage loan payoffs decreased by \$264.4 million and mortgage loan repayments increased \$1.3 million.
+THDA recognized an allowance for future uncollectable forgivable second mortgages of \$43.2 million for fiscal year 2023.
+In addition THDA recognized an allowance for non-performing first mortgage loans of \$310 thousand.

-Total liabilities increased \$48.4 million.
-The increase is primarily due to a \$77.4 million decrease of bonds payable at June 30, 2022, as compared to June 30, 2021, and a \$144.5 million increase of unearned revenue primarily from funds received in advance of expenses for the Homeowner Assistance Fund (HAF).
-This program was a new program in fiscal year 2021.
+Total liabilities decreased \$39.5 million.
+The decrease is primarily due to a \$12.3 million decrease of bonds payable at June 30, 2023, as compared to June 30, 2022, and a decrease of \$19.1 million of unearned revenue.